Eric Barker: Career

 He had already appeared as an adult in nine films, including Carry On London, a 45-minute crime short in 1937. when in 1958 he received a BAFTA as "Most Promising Newcomer" for his role as a barrister's clerk in the film Brothers in Law (1957).
 The award led to more film work over the next 20 years, including three St Trinians films, and four in the classic Carry On British comedy film series.
 He found his niche in playing variations on the busybody sticking his nose in everyone's business, or as some authority figure, Carry On Constable (1960) being a good example.
 He was one of only three actors (the others being Kenneth Williams and Kenneth Connor) to appear in both the first of the original series of Carry On films, Carry On Sergeant (1958), and the last, Carry On Emmannuelle (1978).
 Barker's other Carry On appearance was in Carry On Spying (1964).

 In that same year (1964) he appeared in the ITC filmed series Danger Man, playing the titular character in "The Ubiquitous Mr. Lovegrove".
 Barker took his "authoritarian busybody" characterisation to the limit, with the twist that Mr. Lovegrove existed only in spy John Drake's semi-unconscious mind after crashing his car on his way to the airport, inspired by one of the responding ambulance operators attending the scene of Drake's accident.

 Barker was also a writer and published a number of novels: Sea Breezes in the early 1930s under the pen name of Christopher Bentley and Day Gone By under his own name in 1933, as well as Golden Gimmick in 1958 published by Hodder & Stoughton.
 According to P. G. Wodehouse, Barker had "a real talent for humorous writing".

 Personal life

 Barker married the actress Pearl Hackney (28 October 1916 – 18 September 2009) with whom he often worked, though she also had a comedy career of her own.
 They had a daughter, Petronella Barker, in 1942, who also appeared in films and television between 1964 and 1983.
+Their granddaughter is the actress and musician, Abigail Rhiannedd Hopkins, born 1968.

 In 1971, Barker was the subject of the British ITV television show This Is Your Life.

 Barker died in Canterbury, Kent, and was buried in the churchyard of St. Mary's, Stalisfield Green, near Faversham, where he had lived for a number of years.